 Fancy enjoying your own “Big House” experience?
-Here are six to try…
+Here are seven to try…

 Fancy sleeping in the house of the last High Kings of Ireland?
 Yes please.
 The O’Conor family line can be traced directly back to the last kings of the Kingdom of Connacht.
 Sink into ancient luxury in an utterly gorgeous landscape and get to know Pyers and Marguerite O’Conor Nash, who’ve lived in the house with their family since 1981.
 Marguerite makes a mean pastry and every jam, bread, cake and pastry served in the house are made by her own hands.